Veeva Systems (NYSE:VEEV) Issues Q1 2023 Earnings Guidance

-Veeva Systems (NYSE:VEEV – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
+Veeva Systems (NYSE:VEEV – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.910-$0.920 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.940.
 The company issued revenue guidance of $494 million-$496 million, compared to the consensus revenue estimate of $505.54 million.Veeva Systems also updated its FY 2023 guidance to $4.020-$4.020 EPS.

-Veeva Systems (NYSE:VEEV – Get Rating) last issued its earnings results on Wednesday, March 2nd.
-The technology company reported $0.90 earnings per share for the quarter, beating analysts’ consensus estimates of $0.88 by $0.02.
-Veeva Systems had a return on equity of 16.06% and a net margin of 23.09%.
-During the same period in the prior year, the business posted $0.54 EPS.
-As a group, equities analysts predict that Veeva Systems will post 2.73 EPS for the current fiscal year.
+A number of equities research analysts have issued reports on the company.
+StockNews.com downgraded Veeva Systems from a buy rating to a hold rating in a research note on Friday, February 25th.
+Citigroup cut their price target on Veeva Systems from $349.00 to $278.00 in a research note on Tuesday, March 1st.
+Royal Bank of Canada cut their price target on Veeva Systems from $400.00 to $300.00 and set an outperform rating for the company in a research note on Thursday, March 3rd.
+Barclays cut their price target on Veeva Systems from $310.00 to $260.00 and set an equal weight rating for the company in a research note on Monday, February 28th.
+Finally, UBS Group cut their price target on Veeva Systems from $320.00 to $290.00 and set a neutral rating for the company in a research note on Thursday, December 2nd.
+Seven research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $285.58.

-In other news, Director Ronald E. F. Codd sold 11,625 shares of the firm’s stock in a transaction dated Thursday, December 23rd.
+In related news, Director Ronald E. F. Codd sold 11,625 shares of the stock in a transaction on Thursday, December 23rd.
 The stock was sold at an average price of $261.05, for a total transaction of $3,034,706.25.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-13.18% of the stock is currently owned by company insiders.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 13.18% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in VEEV.
-EverSource Wealth Advisors LLC purchased a new stake in Veeva Systems during the 4th quarter valued at about $38,000.
-Carroll Investors Inc purchased a new position in Veeva Systems during the 4th quarter worth $70,000.
-Neo Ivy Capital Management purchased a new position in Veeva Systems during the 4th quarter worth $131,000.
-Penserra Capital Management LLC lifted its stake in shares of Veeva Systems by 24.9% in the 4th quarter.
-Penserra Capital Management LLC now owns 616 shares of the technology company’s stock worth $157,000 after acquiring an additional 123 shares during the period.
-Finally, Sequoia Financial Advisors LLC acquired a new stake in shares of Veeva Systems in the 4th quarter worth $233,000.
-90.93% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in VEEV.
+Deutsche Bank AG increased its stake in Veeva Systems by 11.5% in the fourth quarter.
+Deutsche Bank AG now owns 325,132 shares of the technology company’s stock worth $83,064,000 after purchasing an additional 33,658 shares during the period.
+Amalgamated Bank grew its position in shares of Veeva Systems by 73.7% during the 4th quarter.
+Amalgamated Bank now owns 13,812 shares of the technology company’s stock worth $3,529,000 after buying an additional 5,862 shares in the last quarter.
+The Manufacturers Life Insurance Company grew its position in shares of Veeva Systems by 6.7% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 53,216 shares of the technology company’s stock worth $13,750,000 after buying an additional 3,346 shares in the last quarter.
+California State Teachers Retirement System grew its position in shares of Veeva Systems by 1.1% during the 4th quarter.
+California State Teachers Retirement System now owns 243,727 shares of the technology company’s stock worth $62,267,000 after buying an additional 2,589 shares in the last quarter.
+Finally, Vident Investment Advisory LLC grew its position in shares of Veeva Systems by 43.3% during the 4th quarter.
+Vident Investment Advisory LLC now owns 6,929 shares of the technology company’s stock worth $1,770,000 after buying an additional 2,094 shares in the last quarter.
+Institutional investors and hedge funds own 90.93% of the company’s stock.

 About Veeva Systems (Get Rating)